A Blockchain App Architecture

 These limitations make it especially difficult to perform analysis or reorganize data, and developers are forced to adapt to the constraints.

 A purpose-built or application-specific blockchain is different.
 There is no need to present a "Turing-complete" language or a general-purpose, programmable state machine because application concerns are addressed by the protocol the developers create.

 Developers who have worked with blockchains based on the Ethereum Virtual Machine (EVM) will recognize a shift in the way concerns are addressed.
-Authorization and access control, the layout of storage/ the state, and application governance are not implemented as contracts on a state machine.
+Authorization and access control, the layout of storage and the state, and application governance are not implemented as contracts on a state machine.
 They instead become properties of a unique blockchain that is built for a singular purpose.